 How are we doing?
-Approximately 85 percent of projects were delivered on time in state fiscal year 2018.
-This represents an increase of three percentage points of projects delivered early or on time from 2017.
-This measure may begin to fluctuate less now that the department largely has worked through the backlog of projects that were approved prior to the revised program procedures.
+Approximately 79 percent of projects were delivered on time in state fiscal year 2019.
+The change from 2018 results reflects a modest decrease in the percentage of projects delivered early or on time.
+The 2019 statewide results did exceed statewide results from four of the six preceding years.
+This measure has been more constant now that the department has worked through the backlog of projects that were approved prior to revised program procedures.
+These projects may have been initially scheduled for unrealistic delivery dates or have experienced delays due to issues that new program procedures are now designed to help identify.
 Continued active management of project scheduling has also contributed to the increased metric stability.